tdulcet/PrimeNet/README.md

                         when registering assignments.
   --convert-prp-to-ll   Convert all PRP assignments to LL.
 This is
-                        automatically enabled for first time PRP assignments when the --worktype option is for a first time LL worktype.
+                        automatically enabled for first time PRP assignments when the --workpref option is for a first time LL worktype.
   --no-report-100m      Do not report any prime results for exponents greater
                         than or equal to 100 million digits.
 You must setup